Babworth House: Heritage listing

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The quality and uniqueness of the exterior and interior detailing, incorporating both Art Nouveau and neoclassical motifs and forms is of a standard and scale rarely seen in domestic architecture.
 The workmanship and detailing of the external cement render work is of national significance technically.
 Babworth's garden is an integral part of the design for the whole estate and, although the estate is reduced in size, the gardens and grounds provide a substantially intact and highly appropriate setting to the grand mansion.
 The built garden elements such as stairs, balustrades, grottoes and faux-rockwork amplify the scale of the mansion and demonstrate high technical accomplishment by using the same high standard of construction as the house.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The Babworth estate, including house, garden and outbuildings, is representative of the large villa estate established by the wealthy elite of Darling Point during the nineteenth and early twentieth centuries.
 It demonstrates an affluence and lifestyle which could only be supported by a very large range of live-in servants and which was rare following the First World War.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The garden is a major extant private collection of plants dating from the nineteenth and early twentieth century.
 It also contains various plants which are rare or otherwise uncommon in cultivation in Sydney as well as rare indigenous species that have persisted since before site development.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

-Babworth House is an excellent and rare example of the Federation Arts and Crafts style in grand domestic architecture in Australia.
+Babworth House is a rare example of the Federation Arts and Crafts style in grand domestic architecture in Australia.